Skip to content

 • Pandas group by strings: 'sum', 'mean', 'count', 'min', 'max', etc.

-Computed metrics are calculated after aggregation has already occurred.
-While regular metrics aggregate over dimensions, computed metrics work with already aggregated results, letting you create ratios, percentages, and other derivative calculations.
+Derived metrics are calculated after aggregation has already occurred.
+While regular metrics aggregate over dimensions, derived metrics work with already aggregated results, letting you create ratios, percentages, and other derivative calculations.

 # First define the metrics needed for the computation